 To the right, there’s Poetry, a beautiful young lady not unlike those found in the paintings of, say, Dante Gabriel Rossetti.
 Crowned with a laurel wreath, she’s holding a lyre while spreading flowers onto the heroes of the past:

 Granted, the symbolism in this mosaic is a little blunt and, as with most symbolist art of that era, its aesthetics are verging on kitsch.
 But you have to admit that, with its rich shades of blue, interspersed with warm tinges of red, brown and orange, the whole thing is indeed quite pretty.
 And, as a medievalist, I really love the fact that the medieval knight has been granted such a prominent position.
-You will, of course, have realised that it’s the same knight who also appears in the blog’s header image where he is confronted by another knight taken from a 14th century wall-painting.
-I kind of liked the idea of contrasting these two figures because they illustrate how the Middle Ages as imagined by the 19th century look much cooler and more impressive than the actual Middle Ages.
+You will, of course, have realised that it’s the same knight who also appears in the blog’s header image where he is confronted by another knight taken from a 15th century wall-painting.
+I kind of liked the idea of contrasting these two figures because they illustrate how the Middle Ages as imagined by the 19th century somehow look much cooler and more impressive than the actual Middle Ages.
 If I had to pick a title for that header image, it’d probably be The 19th Century Notion of Chivalry Overriding the Original Concept or something like that.
 Well, so much for blunt symbolism…

 On a less melodramatic level, the two knights stand for the main (though not the only) subject matters treated in this blog, i.e. the Middle Ages on one hand, the 19th century on the other.
-But actually that’s something I already explained in the About section, and I said I wasn’t going to turn this post into an introductory to the blog.
+But actually that’s something I already explained in the About section, and I said I wasn’t going to turn this post into an introduction to the blog.
 Hm, I guess I just did, anyway…